danielzhang1998/git_hub-workshop/README.md

-This is readme for the github workshop project.
+This is readme for git_hub project.

+I will make website for my git_hub project.